 Quickstart for Editors

-This documentation is for new LEMDO editors.
-You may be editing a play for the general
+This documentation is for editors who are new to LEMDO.
+You may be editing a play

-LEMDO anthology (e.g., as a graduate student preparing a LEMDO edition for your thesis)
+for the general LEMDO anthology (e.g., as a graduate student preparing a LEMDO edition

 Or you may be new both to editing and to encoding.
 This page will introduce you to

-the typical workflow for editing a LEMDO edition and will direct you towards further
+the typical workflow for editing a LEMDO edition and direct you towards further documentation.

 Introduction